-Developers consider the developer experience when selecting a software library or framework.
-Libraries or frameworks that are easy and fun to use are preferred, leading to the popularity of top frameworks.
+A lot is taken into consideration when selecting a library or a framework.
 Among the React community, Next.js has become a popular choice for developers who want to get started quickly.
 Next.js builds on top of React to provide a streamlined development experience, although there is a slight learning curve.

 Next.js was created on top of React in an effort to build an easy-to-use development framework.
-It was developed by Vercel (formerly Zeit) and makes use of many of the popular features of React.
+It was developed by Vercel (formerly Zeit) and makes use of many of React’s popular features.
 Right out of the box, Next.js provides things like pre-rendering, routing, code splitting, and webpack support.
 For more on Next.js, check out the official Next.js documentation.

 With React, you can get up and running by installing Node.js on your machine and running npx create-react-app my-app

 .
-This will create a basic project structure with src/App.js
+This will create a basic project structure with the src/App.js

 file as the entry point for the application.